xin-huang/dadi-cli/README.md

 Users can simulate frequence spectra based on dadi demography or DFE code or on [Demes](https://popsim-consortium.github.io/demes-spec-docs/main/introduction.html) YMAL files.

 `dadi-cli` can simulate dadi demography with `dadi-cli SimulateDM`.
-Users need to pass in a `--model`, and `--model-file` if it is a custom model, `--sample-sizes`, parameters for the model (`--p0`), and spectrum file name (`--output`).
+Users need to pass in a `--model` (and `--model-file` if it is a custom model), `--sample-sizes`, parameters for the model (`--p0`), and spectrum file name (`--output`).
+Running
 ```
 dadi-cli SimulateDM --model two_epoch --sample-sizes 20 --p0 10 0.1 --nomisid --output two_epoch.simDM.fs
 ```
-A file with the simulated demography `two_epoch.simDM.fs`, will be produced.
-If users want to generate caches and simulate a DFE based on a simulated demography, users can include `--inference-file` which will produce a file based on the text passed in `--output`, ex the command:
+Will produce a file with the simulated demography `two_epoch.simDM.fs`.
+If users want to generate caches and simulate a DFE based on a simulated demography, users can include `--inference-file` which will produce a file based on the text passed in `--output`, ex the command
 ```
 dadi-cli SimulateDM --model three_epoch --sample-sizes 20 --p0 10 5 0.02 0.1 --nomisid --output three_epoch.simDM.fs --inference-file
 ```
-Will produce the frequency spectrum `three_epoch.simDM.fs` and the optimization file `three_epoch.simDM.fs.SimulateDM.pseudofit`.
+will produce the frequency spectrum `three_epoch.simDM.fs` and the optimization file `three_epoch.simDM.fs.SimulateDM.pseudofit`.

 Users can also simulate demography frequency spectrum with Demes.
 To simulate with Demes, users will need to install it:
 ```